GauthierBassereau/gauthierbassereau.github.io/_posts/2024-09-01-virtual-incision.md

 ---
 layout: post
-title: Surgical Robot Imitation Learning (internship at Virtual Incision)
+title: Surgical Robot Imitation Learning (R&D Internship)
 summary: Developed an Action Chunking Transformer for a dual-arm surgical robot, trained for tasks like needle pick and hand-off.
 The policy was deployed for real-time inference on an NVIDIA Holoscan pipeline.
 ---